-At Parkhall Integrated College we recognise that young people with high attendance are most likely to attain their full potential.
+At Parkhall Integrated College we recognise that students with high attendance are most likely to attain their full potential.
 The Covid-19 pandemic taught us all that, as much as home learning may have facilitated a need for a period of time, there is no substitute for high quality teaching in a classroom environment.

 The Department for Education states,

-In recognition of this, we seek to consistently reward our pupils with full attendance through our 100 Club program.
+In recognition of this, we seek to consistently reward our students with full attendance through our 100 Club program.
 Each half-term these young people are recognised for their achievement and they are also entered into a lottery draw to win gift vouchers.

 Each of our classes with the top attendance in their year group will be recognised and rewarded at the end of each half-term.